The Seaweed Salad Recipe has become all the rage among fitness conscious people. It’s not only immensely healthy, it’s also very tasty!

 To begin with, these ingredients include:

-- ½ cup dried arame seaweed soaked in warm water for 15-20 minutes followed by rinsing and chopping,
+- ½ cup dried arame seaweed soaked in warm water for 15-20 minutes (to rehydrate)

 - a cup of diced fresh mushrooms.